Want to sell overseas? More transparency please

 3. Know what you can and cannot disclose.
 More transparency does not mean that you have to reveal all your trade secrets and proprietary information.
 It is about your customers, regulators, suppliers and other stakeholders knowing who they are really doing business with and who they are allowing to operate in their country.
 Companies need to have a very clear position on what information they are prepared to disclose and this should be backed up by evidence.

 4. Make alliances.
 You do not have to face this issue alone.
 You can get support from your peers, companies in other sectors who have managed this issue or facing the same pressure, trade associations and in some cases your home government.

 5. Construct a compelling narrative.
 Simple slogans, such as “we support transparency” or “we pay our taxes according to the law” do not translate into easy implementation and can be insufficient.
 None of the companies mentioned above have broken the letter of the law but they have damaged their respective brands.

 Thinking of expanding offshore?
 You don't have to go it alone.
-Check out the International Business Accelerator for SMEs.
+Visit the Global Entrepreneur Awards for your chance to win a fully-funded, 12-month place on our International Business Accelerator - valued at $13,800!